thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-aggreg-additive.md

 ---
 title: [Set ADDITIVE or AGGREGATION ]

-last_updated: tbd
+last_updated: 11/15/2019
-summary: "You can allow aggregate on MEASURE columns and some ATTRIBUTE columns."
+summary: "You can allow aggregation on MEASURE columns and some ATTRIBUTE columns."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---